-(b) The fair value of investment properties as at 31 December 2016 was \$69,200,000.
+(b) The fair value of investment properties as at 31 December 2017 was \$67,500,000.00.
 The following table summarises the quantitative information about the significant unobservable inputs used in recurring level 3 fair value measurements.
-See Note 4.3 (ii) for the valuation techniques adopted.
+See note 4.3 (ii) for the valuation techniques adopted.

-Description alue at 31-Dec-15 Unobservable Range of inputs Relationship of unobservable inputs to · \$'000 \$'000 inputs 2016 2015 fair value Investment properties 69,200 68,000 Discount rate Terminal yield 8% 8% 8% 8% The higher the discount rate and terminal yield, the lower the fair value
+Fair value at alue at Relationsh Relationship of Description 31-Dec-17 31-Dec-16 Unobservable Range of inputs unobservable Range of inputs unobservable inputs to \$'000 \$'000 inputs 2017 2016 fair value Investment properties 67,500 69,200 Discount rate 8% 8% The higher the discount rate and terminal yield, the lower investment properties 07,500 03,200 Terminal yield 7% - 9% 8% the fair value

-The Group's investment properties were valued at 31 December 2016 by independent professional qualified valuer, Brent Augustus & Associates Limited, Chartered Valuation Surveyors, who hold a recognised relevant professional qualification and have recent experience in the locations and segments of the investment properties valued.
+The Group's investment properties were valued at 31 December 2017 by independent professional qualified valuer, Brent Augustus & Associates Limited, Chartered Valuation Surveyors, who hold a recognised relevant professional qualification and have recent experience in the locations and segments of the investment properties valued.